apache/amoro-site/arctic-docs/content/engines/flink/flink-ds.md

 |end-snapshot-id|(none )|String|No|Need to cooperate with start-snapshot-id to read incremental data in two intervals (snapshot1, snapshot2]|

 ### Streaming mode
-Arctic supports reading incremental data in FileStore or LogStore through Java API in Streaming mode
+Amoro supports reading incremental data in FileStore or LogStore through Java API in Streaming mode

 ### Streaming mode (LogStore)
 ```java